ToAmano/MLWC/docs/getting-started_1.rst

 ========================================================
-Getting-started tutorial No. 1: Isolated methanol
+Getting-started tutorial No. 1: Liquid methanol
 ========================================================

-In this tutorial, we start from descriptor files to train ML dipole models of isolated methanol.
+In this tutorial, we train ML dipole models of liquid methanol.

 Required data for calculations